VictorMwachi/alx-low_level_programming/0x00-hello_world/README.md

     The output file should be named the same as the C file, but with the extension .s instead of .c.
         Example: if the C file is main.c, the output file should be main.s

+gcc -Wall $CFILE -o --------compiles a C file and creates an executable named cisfun.

+    The C file name will be saved in the variable $CFILE